sagesharp/code-of-conduct-template/code-of-conduct/example-reversisms.md

 The examples listed above are not against the Code of Conduct.

+# Attribution

+The reverse-ism text is licensed under a [Creative Commons Zero License](https://creativecommons.org/publicdomain/zero/1.0/) from the [LGBTQ+ in Tech Slack](https://lgbtq.technology/coc.html).

+# Alternative

 Communities that wish to have a gentler introduction to reverse-isms can include the following text: